AmyHilaire/otequip-info/source/posts/2016-09-23-MFUN-elearning.html.markdown

 change things to suit the child without breaching standard administration.
 For example, if a child is fatiguing significantly, you can split the assessment into several sessions.
 You can change the order of the items so snack time comes earlier if the child needs a break.
-Wow.
+Wow - it's such a relief to have this flexibility within a standardised assessment.

 The webinars included video examples.
 I found it useful to see other therapists administering the assessment, though the videos were focused on